-You are able to import or export RADIUS user settings to or from a device, as well as edit the RADIUS server user/group configuration of a device.
+You can also import or export RADIUS user settings to or from a device, as well as edit the RADIUS server user/group configuration of a device.

-You can share multiple RADIUS entities from one device to another by first exporting CSV files, editing them offline and importing them onto the new device.
+Share multiple RADIUS entities from one device to another by first exporting CSV files, editing them offline, and importing them onto the new device.